LEARN EVERYTHING THERE IS TO KNOW ON GETTING A NEW ZEALAND WORK VISA FOR US CITIZENS – IT IS A SIMPLE AS FILLING AN ONLINE FORM IN 15-MINUTES.

 Figure out where you want to live – you don’t have to do this right away, hostel life is a great starting point to make new friends and figure out your game plan.
 It’s also a safe bet in case you aren’t able to find a job and need to head home without any responsibilities like a sublease.

-When I first arrived in Wellington, I stayed at the Dwellington for the first few weeks until I had a job secured, which funnily enough is right across the street from the US embassy.
+When I first arrived in Wellington on my New Zealand visa for US citizens, I stayed at the Dwellington for the first few weeks until I had a job secured, which funnily enough is right across the street from the US embassy.
 Staying in a hostel for those first few weeks allowed me to just focus on finding work and to worry about the rest later.

 Another hostel that comes recommended for long-term stays is Worldwide Backpackers, and it’s located right near the CBD.
 Although the Dwellington is definitely a nicer and cleaner set-up, I found the clientele to be a bit snooty at times as well.